leprojetcastor/castor/doc/source/boids.rst

 *Shared by Antoine Rideau*

 | On this page you will find how to simulate using **Castor** the flocking behaviour of birds.
-| Boids - contraction of "bird-oid object" - refers to an artificial life program, developed by Craug Reynolds in 1986, simulating the flocking behaviour of birds.
+| Boids - contraction of "bird-oid object" - refers to an artificial life program, developed by Craig Reynolds in 1986, simulating the flocking behaviour of birds.
 |
 | The complex flocking behaviours arise from three simple rules describing the interaction between each boid:
 |       **Separation:** steer to avoid crowding local flockmates.